lukasoppermann/design-tokens/README.md

 To create a *border token*, do the following:

 1. Create a `Frame` and name it `_tokens/borders`
-2. Create another `Frame`, `Rectangle` or `Main Component` and set the stroke property to your desired values.
+2. Create another `Main Component` and set the stroke property to your desired values.
 3. Name it `borders/dashed-outside`.
 Note, it is important to use the `borders/` prefix.

 The token will be exported, if you convert it to css the output would be something like this: